What are the requirements for filing a trademark application in the Philippines?

 A trademark applicant has two (2) months from the mailing date of any office action to respond thereto.

-In case of Final Rejection against the trademark application, what are the remedies available?
+In case of a Final Rejection against the trademark application, what are the remedies available?

 If the Director of the Bureau of Trademarks affirms the Final Rejection of the trademark application, is there any further appeal available?

-Yes, an adverse decision by the Director of the Bureau of Trademarks could be appealed to the Office of the Director General of the Intellectual Property Office.
-If the Director General affirms the rejection of the trademark application, then the applicant may file an appeal with the Court of Appeals and then to the Supreme Court of the Philippines.
+If the Director General affirms the rejection of the trademark application, then the applicant may file an appeal with the Court of Appeals, and then to the Supreme Court of the Philippines.